DCMLab/consonance/README.md

 ## Calculating consonance

 This package contains tools for estimating consonance and dissonance based on pairwise intervals within a chord.
-Two functions are provided: (1) for calculating consonance using intervals (minor 2nd to octave) `inverval_consonance`, and (2) using interval classes (0-6) `inverval_class_consonance`.
+Two functions are provided: (1) for calculating consonance using intervals (minor 2nd to octave) `interval_consonance`, and (2) using interval classes (0-6) `interval_class_consonance`.

 Both accept: